projectname94/project-voice_activated/lectures/api_advanced_features.md

 -->

 <!--
-  whats next? before we can create our generate text button function we have one more step, defining the result function so that we can prompt the user to look down by revealing the arrow and populating the #input_text using insertAdjacentHTML in a for loop and adding the class .result_ready to the body
+  whats next? before we can create our generateText function we have one more step, defining the result function so that we can prompt the user to look down by revealing the arrow and populating the #input_text using insertAdjacentHTML in a for loop and adding the class .result_ready to the body

 -->